flecsi/flecsi/doc/sphinx/src/user-guide/data-model.rst

 cell.
 The ``massflux_field`` variable declaration states that the ``topo_t`` topology has a mass flux on each face.

-Registering a field against a topology type, even though it can be done by any component of the program, adds that field to the type itself, so that all instances of that topology type have that field defined.
-However, additional members cannot be added to types in C++: if we have an instance of ``spec_t`` called ``grid``, you cannot access the mass field by calling ``grid.mass_field``.
-Instead, the field objects themselves become tools to extract the field data, so you would get the mass field from ``grid`` by calling ``mass_field(grid)``.

-.. sidebar:: Memory Allocation

-  If multiple instances of a topology type exist, each allocates memory only for the fields that are actually accessed on that instance.

 If you have multiple fields on the same index space, you can declare them in a way that's analogous to a struct of arrays or in a way that's analogous to an array of structs.
 In a hydrodynamics code, the